 McDonald calls herself an intuitive healer and specializes in cranial sacral massage as a way to balance the fluid between the one's head, spine and pelvis.
 She often performs such treatment on clients with cancer, autism or Fibromyalgia.
 She also specializes in working with one's joints during vibrational healing massage.

 "It really puts you in a state of deep relaxation," she said.
-"I'm a heart-based business and I really believe in the mind-body-soul connection."
+"I'm a heart-based business and I really believe in the

 For those who are into more common massages, McDonald also offers Swedish, hot stone massages.